‘Akt in Blau’ (‘Nude in Blue’)

 Arno Breker ‘Apollo und Daphne‘ (‘Apollo and Daphne‘) Bronze, created in 1940-1942.
 Cast by foundry Alexis Rudier Fondeur, Paris.
 Size 240 x 285 x 40 cm.
 Displayed at the Arno Breker-exhibition in the Musée de l’Orangerie in 1942 in Paris.
 At the opening of this exhibition on 15 May 1942, Aristide Maillol described Breker as ‘Germany’s Michelangelo’.

 After the exhibition the huge bronze relief stayed in France.
 It was confiscated by the French state in 1944 and stored in a depot of the Musée dárt modern in Paris.
 In 1961 Arno Breker bought the relief back when the French state auctioned it off.
 One other cast in bronze exists.
-Offered by a German auction in 2020.
+Offered by a German auction house in 2020.

 ‘The early works of Breker are found to be familiar first-attempts of a gifted student in love with various historic periods, from the Egyptians to Rodin’, according to Charles Despiau, one of the three most important French sculptors of the early 20th century (with Rodin and Maillol) in ‘Arno Breker par Charles Despiau’, 1942, published by Flammarion in Paris.